Claus1/unigui/README.md

 ### Programming ###
 Unigui is language independent.
 This repo explains how to work with Unigui using Python.
-The program directory has to contain a folder screens.
-The folder contains all screens which the Unigui has to show.
+The program directory has to contain a screens folder which contains all screens the Unigui has to show.
-Example.

-tests/screens_hello/main.py
+Screen example tests/screens_hello/main.py
 ```
 name = "Main" #name of screen to show
 icon = 'blur_linear' #MD icon of screen to show